You’ve probably heard someone mention anal fissures at some point in your life...

 3. Don’t hold in your poops

-When you hold in your poops, they will eventually come out, and when they do, they come out more intensely, packing an even stronger punch.
+When you hold in a bowel movement, it will eventually come out, and when it does, it comes out more intensely, packing an even stronger punch.
 This can agitate the tissue and cause additional tears.

 4. Make friends with aloe vera